November 2020 – February 2022

 With the growing appetite for digital ID systems across the world, there is a pressing need to examine their impact on human rights, the rule of law, and the people who will be included (or excluded) from their consequences for socio-digital inequality.
 This is important because digital ID systems can create an inherent power imbalance between the State and its people because of the personal data such interventions collect; leaving residents with little ability to exert agency in its collection, storage and use.
 This is particularly true given that the provision of such identities are often associated with the bestowal of certain rights or other benefits, yet potentially introduce risks of surveillance, exclusion, and discrimination.

-The research will deploy the Evaluation Framework for Digital Identities (‘Evaluation Framework’) developed by our colleagues at the Centre for Internet and Society (CIS) with the purpose of assessing the alignment of digital ID systems for compliance with international rights and data protection norms.
+The research, supported by the Omidyar Network, will deploy the Evaluation Framework for Digital Identities (‘Evaluation Framework’) developed by our colleagues at the Centre for Internet and Society (CIS) with the purpose of assessing the alignment of digital ID systems for compliance with international rights and data protection norms.
 The project will support human and civil rights by conducting research related to digital identity throughout Africa and to broadly disseminate the research findings.
 Specifically, the grant objective is to:

 - Evaluate Digital ID systems of ten countries using an evaluation framework.